abuelgasimsaadeldin/yolov5-deepsort-vehicle-counter/README.md

 ## Vehicle Localization and Counting

-This system is able to detect and classify vehicles in 4 different classes namely *car*, *motorcycle*, *bus* and *truck* and count the total number of vehicles detected in each of those classes.
+This system is able to detect and classify 4 different classes of vehicles including; *car*, *motorcycle*, *bus* and *truck* and count the total number of vehicles in each of those classes as they pass through a virtual polygon area.

+## Steps to Setup on Nvidia Jetson Nano
-### SWAP Jetson Nano to Free Space
+### 1) SWAP Jetson Nano to Free Space
 ```bash
 $ sudo systemctl disable nvzramconfig
 $ sudo fallocate -l 4G /mnt/4GB.swap